hovinh/hovinh.github.io/_site/README.md

 - `about.md`: content of About's page.
 - `news.md`: content of News' page.
 - `projects.md`: content of Projects' page.
+- `_site`: where generated website located.
+Remember to update the inside `robots.txt`/`sitemap.xml` with `robots_netlify.txt`/`sitemap_netlify.xml` so your website can be indexed by Google.
+Another way is submitting the web url to https://www.xml-sitemaps.com/ to auto-generate.
+Do verify via Google Search Console.

 Please leave a star if you find this repo helpful.